dannyhdyt/Portfolio/README.md

 In this project, our objective is to create a scenario focusing on testing the login functionality of a web application.
 We're utilizing Selenium WebDriver and the TestNG framework for this task.
 To showcase the demonstration, we're interacting with [herokuapp.com](https://the-internet.herokuapp.com/login).

-The test navigates to a login page, performs login actions, and verifies the login was successful by getting the element with `xpath` then expect if the element contain a **"Secure Area"** text.
+The test navigates to a login page, performs login actions, and verifies the login was successful by getting the element with `xpath` then expect if the element contains a **"Secure Area"** text.
 Here's an example:"

 <a href="https://www.jetbrains.com/idea/"><img src="https://img.shields.io/badge/IntelliJ_IDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white" /></a>